What is Black Body Radiation?

 Equation 58 - Planck's Law of Blackbody Radiation

-Planck radiation has a maximum intensity at a wavelength that depends on the temperature of the body.
+Planck radiation has a maximum intensity at a wavelength that depends on the body's temperature.
 For example, at room temperature (~300 K), a body emits thermal radiation that is mostly infrared and invisible.
-At higher temperatures, the amount of infrared radiation increases and can be felt as heat, and more visible radiation is emitted so the body glows visibly red.
-At higher temperatures, the body is bright yellow or blue-white and emits significant amounts of short-wavelength radiation, including ultraviolet and even X-rays.
-The surface of the sun (~6000 K) emits large amounts of both infrared and ultraviolet radiation; its emission is peaked in the visible spectrum.
+At higher temperatures, the amount of infrared radiation increases and can be felt as heat, and more visible radiation is emitted, so the body glows visibly red.
+At higher temperatures, the body is bright yellow or blue-white and emits significant amounts of short-wavelength radiation, including ultraviolet and X-rays.
+The surface of the Sun (~6000 K) emits large amounts of both infrared and ultraviolet radiation; its emission peaks in the visible spectrum.
 This shift due to temperature is called Wien's displacement law.

 Wien's Displacement Law

 This law states that the frequency of the peak of the emission (fmax) increases linearly with absolute temperature (T).
-Conversely, as the temperature of the body increases, the wavelength at the emission peak decreases.
+Conversely, as the body's temperature increases, the wavelength at the emission peak decreases.

 Wien's Displacement Law